Islam and violence: Beheading

-Beheading was the normal method of capital punishment under classical Islamic law.
+Beheading was the standard method of capital punishment under classical Islamic law.
 It was also, together with hanging, one of the ordinary methods of execution in the Ottoman Empire.

 Currently, Saudi Arabia is the only country in the world which uses decapitation within its Islamic legal system.
 The majority of executions carried out by the Wahhabi government of Saudi Arabia are public beheadings, which usually cause mass gatherings but are not allowed to be photographed or filmed.

 Beheading is reported to have been carried out by state authorities in Iran as recently as 2001, but as of 2014 is no longer in use.

 It is also a legal form of execution in Qatar and Yemen, but the punishment has been suspended in those countries.

 In recent years, non-state Jihadist organizations such as the Islamic State and Tawhid and Jihad either carry out or have carried out beheadings.
 Since 2002, they have circulated beheading videos as a form of terror and propaganda.
 Their actions have been condemned by other militant and terrorist groups, and they have also been condemned by mainstream Islamic scholars and organizations.

 Stoning

 Rajm (رجم) is an Arabic word that means "stoning".
 It is commonly used to refer to the Hudud punishment wherein an organized group throws stones at a convicted individual until that person dies.
 Under Islamic law, it is the prescribed punishment in cases of adultery committed by a married man or married woman.
-The conviction requires a confession from either the adulterer/adulteress, or the testimony of four witnesses (as prescribed by the Quran in Surah an-Nur verse 4), or pregnancy outside of marriage.
+The conviction requires a confession from either the adulterer/adulteress, the testimony of four witnesses (as prescribed by the Quran in Surah an-Nur verse 4), or pregnancy outside of marriage.